Sensor Allocation and Online-Learning-based Path Planning for Maritime Situational Awareness Enhancement: A Multi-Agent Approach: Computational Study

 \subsection{Results}

-In Figs.~\ref{fig:2cams_3targets_paths} and~\ref{fig:3cams_5targets_paths}, we show for two scenarios the trajectories produced by our approach and contrast the results with those achieved by the related work~\cite{Li2022}: 2 cameras aim to observe 3 targets in the first scenario, and 3 cameras aim to observe 5 targets in the second scenario.
-We can see that our approach achieves situational awareness (as measured by the time needed to observe all targets at least once) much quicker: 6,270~s and 6,403~s versus 9,034~s and 7,387~s.
-That is because the our camera allocation depends on not only the distance between the cameras and the targets but also how long the targets stay unobserved.
-In addition, our distributed path planning algorithm guarantees a solution, which is a correlated equilibirum solution for all the cameras.
-Figs.~\ref{fig:2cams_3targets_MSE} and~\ref{fig:3cams_5targets_MSE} complement the observation by focusing on the MSE: they show that both the approaches are able to enhance situational awareness using the cameras.
+In Figs.~\ref{fig:2cams_3targets_paths} and~\ref{fig:3cams_5targets_paths}, we show for two scenarios the trajectories produced by SAPP and contrast the results with those achieved by {SMA-NBO}: 2 cameras aim to observe 3 targets in the first scenario, and 3 cameras aim to observe 5 targets in the second scenario.
+We can see that our approach achieves situational awareness (as measured by the time needed to observe all targets at least once) much quicker: $5,694$~s and $8,407$~s versus $8,475$~s and $8,723$~s.
+That is because our camera allocation depends on not only the distance between the cameras and the targets but also how long the targets stay unobserved.
+In addition, our distributed path planning algorithm guarantees a solution, which is a correlated equilibirum solution for all the cameras. {}{In contrast, SMA-NBO relies on the target MSE and the distance between cameras and targets to assign the cameras to the targets.
+Moreover, the greedy algorithm in SMA-NBO is not able to maintain a convergence at a good solution for planning camera trajectories.} Figs.~\ref{fig:2cams_3targets_MSE} and~\ref{fig:3cams_5targets_MSE} complement the observation by focusing on the MSE: they show that both the approaches are able to enhance situational awareness using the cameras.
 Initially, due to a high uncertainty in observations from radar $r$ and AIS, the MSE of the two approaches remains high when we only rely on these observations.
-By contrast, the MSE is reduced to a pre-given threshold level when the targets reside within the cameras' FOV and are perceived by the cameras.
+By contrast, the MSE is reduced to the pre-given threshold level $\epsilon$ when the targets reside within the cameras' FOV and are perceived by the cameras.
 That is because the cameras are able to provide us measurements with a lower uncertainty.

-Exemplarily, we show in Fig.~\ref{fig:3cams_5targets_times} the ``continuous observation'', i.e. we do not stop the experiment once all targets are observed at least once.
-As a result, the MSE of each target is reduced to the threshold level many times, as shown in Fig.~\ref{fig:3cams_5targets_times}b.
+{}{Exemplarily, we show in Fig.~\ref{fig:3cams_5targets_times} the ``continuous observation'' of two approaches, i.e. we do not stop the experiment once all targets are observed at least once.
+As a result, the MSE of each target is reduced to the threshold level many times, as shown in Fig.~\ref{fig:3cams_5targets_MSE_times}.
+It demonstrates that SAPP and SMA-NBO are able to observe the targets continuously; however, they plan different trajectories for the cameras.
+Different from SAPP, one target in SMA-NBO might be looked at more times than the others although it has just been observed.
+That is because allocating cameras to targets in SMA-NBO depends on the target MSE instead of how long the targets have not been observed.
+Consequently, the MSE of target~$2$ is minimized many more times than that of the others, as shown in Fig.~\ref{fig:3cams_5targets_MSE_times}. }